jlevere/obsidian-mcp-plugin/README.md

 The plugin currently only supports Server-Sent Events (SSE) and StreamHTTP connections.
 For applications that require stdio connections (like Claude Desktop), you'll need to use a proxy.
 You can follow [Cloudflare's guide](https://developers.cloudflare.com/agents/guides/test-remote-mcp-server/#connect-your-remote-mcp-server-to-claude-desktop-via-a-local-proxy) on setting up a local proxy using [`mcp-remote`](https://www.npmjs.com/package/mcp-remote).

-Here is an example claude_desktop_config.json to use Cloudflare's local proxy.
+Here is an example claude_desktop_config.json to use `mcp-remote` local proxy.

 ```json
 {